 A static IP address is one that doesn’t change, it is assigned to you by your ISP (Internet Service Provider) and often costs extra money.
 A static IP address is yours and will never change (unless you cancel the subscription).

 If you do not wish to do this every 30 days, you can upgrade to Enhanced Dynamic DNS.
-Enhanced Dynamic DNS removes the 30 day host activation requirement.
+Enhanced Dynamic DNS removes the 30 day hostname activation requirement.

 If you have a router at home or your office, you will need to forward ports in order for outside traffic to get into your network.
 Think of your router as being a huge electric fence or wall, with a few doors or openings.
-This electric fence, or wall serves as your barrier and security blanket from the scary outside Internet world.
+This fence serves as your barrier from the scary outside Internet world.
 Your router comes pre-configured with a few of those doors (or ports) open to let you access the internet, but the others are closed tight.
 So, in order to run a mail server, game server, access your computer remotely, etc you will need to open an extra door or two in your router in order for the outside traffic to get inside.
 This is called Port Forwarding.

 Check out our General Port forwarding Guide for more information.

 In order for No-IP to manage your websites DNS, your domains name servers must be pointed at ours.
 Login to your No-IP account and click on the DNS Hosting tab, then click Modify next to the domain you would like to update.

 Note: DNS server changes may take 24-48 hours to update or propagate throughout the Internet.
 Please remember that changing the DNS could cause any associated Network Solutions services (e.g., Web sites, e-mail accounts, Private Registration) to become unavailable.

 Upgrading to Enhanced Dynamic DNS will provide you with the following benefits:

 - Hostnames do not expire every 30 days – no worries about inactive or deleted hostnames